Toys "R" Us plans to liquidate all 740 US stores

-And it will force toy makers and landlords who depended on the chain to scramble for alternatives.
+Customers are hoping for some great deals before a final goodbye."I bought some board games for the weekend so I am hoping the deals have not started yet.
+But hopefully the motorized cars will go on sale soon," said customer Vitin Lacend.

-CEO David Brandon told employees Wednesday the company's plan is to liquidate all of its U.S. stores, according to an audio recording of the meeting obtained by The Associated Press.
+Toys R Us says it will honor gift cards for the next 30 days.
+Registries will also remain active.

-Brandon said Toys R Us will try to bundle its Canadian business, with about 200 stores, and find a buyer.
+CEO David Brandon said Toys R Us will try to bundle its Canadian business, with about 200 stores, and find a buyer.
 The company's U.S. online store would still be running for the next couple of weeks in case there's a buyer for it.
-Workers in the U.S. will get paid for the next 60 days if they show up for work, but after that all benefits and pay will be cut, Brandon told employees at the meeting, according to the recording.
+Workers in the U.S. will get paid for the next 60 days if they show up for work, but after that all benefits and pay will be cut, Brandon told employees at the meeting, according to a recording obtained by the Associated Press.
 Some workers will be asked to stay longer to help with the liquidation.

 It's likely to also liquidate its businesses in Australia, France, Poland, Portugal and Spain, according to the recording.
 It's already shuttering its business in the United Kingdom.
 That would leave it with stores in Canada, central Europe and Asia, where it could find buyers for those assets.